We may earn a commission if you click on a link, but at no extra cost to you. Read our disclosure policy for information.

 Remember: pumpkin rind/skin is highly beneficial for guinea pigs and there is no harm in eating it, so peeling off its skin is waste of time and nutrition.

-As you can see, guinea pigs can eat pumpkin, and most like pumpkin more than other fruits and vegetables because of their sweetness.
+As you can see, guinea pigs can eat pumpkins, and most like pumpkins more than other fruits and vegetables because of their sweetness.

 However, your pet’s diet should primarily consist of high-quality guinea pig food that contains more vitamin c, timothy hay, and clean water that you frequently change.